-There are numerous ways in which the time-step adaptivity can be implemented (see e.g. [18]), out of which we present three methods.
-The first choice is based on the estimation of the LTE using Taylor expansions.
-The other two options estimate the local truncation error by the difference between the numerical midpoint solution and a second-order, and respectively a third-order approximation, given by formulae similar to the explicit Adams-Bashforth 2 (AB2) and Adams-Bashforth 3 (AB3) methods.
-These two methods are related to the classical AB2 and AB3 (see e.g., [22, p.
-398]), the difference being that they use the function values evaluated at half-times
+There are numerous ways in which the time-step adaptivity can be implemented (see e.g. [23]), out of which we briefly3 present two methods.
+The first choice estimates the local truncation error by the difference between the numerical midpoint solution and a second-order approximation, given by a formula similar to the explicit Adams-Bashforth 2 (AB2) method.
+This method is related to the classical AB2 (see e.g., [27, p.
+398]), the difference being that it uses the function values evaluated at